haakco/deploying-laravel-app/Stage_1/README.md

     - { regexp: '^#?listen = ', line: 'listen = /run/php/php-fpm.sock' }
 ```

-As we have updated setting for php we need to remember to restart php-fpm.
+As we have updated the setting for PHP, we need to remember to restart php-fpm.

 ```yaml
 - name: Reload nginx to activate letsencrypt site